 Sucuri Site Check is one of the most advanced online virus scanners.
 To use it, you must enter the domain name or URL in the text field that you’ll find next to the “Scan Website” button.
 Then, you should click the button and let Sucuri analyze the URL.
 Once the tool analyzes your website, it will display various security issues on the website.
 Sucuri checks if the site is infected by malware or is blacklisted by popular search engines i.e. Google, Bing, Yandex, etc.

-VirusTotal is a web application that can detect malware in the files, web pages, or IP addresses.
-It scans the page/file you’ve submitted with ESET, Dr Web, Kaspersky, etc,30+ other scanners and displays the result.
+VirusTotal is a web application that can detect malicious code in files, web pages, etc. It scans the page/file you’ve submitted with ESET, Dr Web, Kaspersky, etc,30+ other scanners and displays the result.
 If the file/page is malware/virus-free, the scanners will display the “clean” message.

 PC Risk is similar to the Sucuri scanner.
 Once you enter the domain or URL and click the “scan for malware” button, it will display the scanning progress.
 Once the tool analyzes the page, it will show the scan result.
 PCR lets you see the detailed report wherein it shows the suspected/malicious files, the hosting service provider of the website whose URL you’ve scanned, the number of external links on the page, etc.